willy23martin/pets-management-service/README.md

 ## Requirements:

-- The candidate must implement a Spring Boot application with Java 17+.
+- Implement a Spring Boot application with Java 17+.
 - Use of a relational database.
 For the purpose of this exercise, it is sufficient to mock database access services.
 - Exposure of REST APIs using Spring Web.